UVVM/UVVM/doc/source/sbi_vip.rst

     sbi_read(C_ADDR_UART_BAUD, v_data_out, "Read UART baud rate");

+.. _sbi_check_bfm:

 sbi_check()
 ----------------------------------------------------------------------------------------------------------------------------------
-Reads data from the DUT at the given address, using the SBI protocol described under :ref:`sbi_read`.
-After reading data from the
-SBI bus, the read data is compared with the expected data.
+Reads data from the DUT at the given address, using the SBI protocol described under :ref:`sbi_read_bfm`.
+After reading data from the SBI bus, the read data is compared with the expected data.

 * If the check was successful, and the read data matches the expected data, a log message is written with ID 'config.id_for_bfm'.
 * If the read data did not match the expected data, an alert with severity 'alert_level' will be reported.
-* The procedure will also report alerts for the same conditions as the :ref:`sbi_read` procedure.
+* The procedure will also report alerts for the same conditions as the :ref:`sbi_read_bfm` procedure.

 .. code-block::